jrx/vault-k8s-ns-tf/README.md

 ### Pre-Requisites

-* Minikube (tested using v1.22.0)
+* Kubernetes
-* Vault Enterprise (tested using Vault v1.8.4+ent)
+* Vault Enterprise
-* Terraform (tested using Terraform v1.0.10)
+* Terraform

-All of which were tested running on MacOS Big Sur 11.6

 ### How to Stand Up

-1. Start minikube with a `minikube start`
-2. Initialise Vault by running `./0-init-vault.sh`
-3. Once Minikube has started, deploy the Vault Agent Injector Helm chart `./1-deploy-agent-injector.sh`
-4. Next, deploy all resources using Terraform by running `terraform init`;`terraform plan`;`terraform apply` in the `terraform/tf-control/dev` directory.
-Be careful to correctly set the minikube cluster IP in the `terraform.tfvars` file.
-You can get this by running a `minikube ip`.
+1. Deploy all resources using Terraform by running `terraform init`;`terraform plan`;`terraform apply` in the `terraform/tf-control/dev` directory.
+Be careful to correctly set the variables in the `terraform.tfvars` file.
-5. `cd` back to the POC root directory and then run `./3-deploy-apps.sh` to deploy the apps onto Kubernetes
+2. `cd` back to the POC root directory and then run `./3-deploy-apps.sh` to deploy the apps onto Kubernetes
-6. Follow the instructions in the output of this script to open the relevant pages on each nginx container web server.
+3. Follow the instructions in the output of this script to open the relevant pages on each nginx container web server.
 They'd be
     * `/cs.html` to access the sea specific secret.
     * `/sa.html` to access the sa-team specific secret.
     * `/janapp.html` or `/saraapp.html`, depending on the app, to access the app-specific secret.

 ## Further Considerations